-We recommend applying a tiny bead of Lip Tar™ with an angled lip brush, like our #009 Angle Brush to well-moisturized lip, starting in the center of the mouth and blending outward toward the lip line.
-Though certainly not required, Lip Liner will definitely enhance the look of Lip Tar™ and help you keep the color inside the lines.
+We recommend applying a tiny bead of Lip Tar™ with our #010 Precision Lip Brush to well-moisturized lip, starting in the center of the mouth and blending outward toward the lip line.
+Though certainly not required, our Cosmetic Colour Pencils will definitely enhance the look of any Lip Tar™ and give a more intense finish.

 Over time, you may notice that Lip Tar™ appears to separate in the tube or drop out of suspension.
 Fear not: this is completely normal and due only to the unprecedented amount of pigment we use in our product.
 It is not an indicator that the product has spoiled or expired.
 To get the pigment back into suspension, simply alternate the way the Lip Tar™ tube is stored it (i.e. cap side up, versus cap side down, on its front or on its back).
 You will find that the Lip Tar goes quickly back into suspension.
 Preventing this from happening on our end would mean reducing the pigment load itself, which is a change we're sure our customers wouldn't want to see happen!

 Here is a video demonstrating how to apply OCC Lip Tar™.

 Lip Tar appears to feather or bleed on my lips.
 What am I doing wrong?